Babylon: Biblical narrative

-The Book of Isaiah says the following regarding Babylon: "It will be like Sodom and Gomorrah when God overthrew them.
-It will never be inhabited or lived in for all generations; no Arab will pitch his tent there; no shepherds will make their flocks lie down there."
-The Book of Jeremiah says that Babylon will "never again be inhabited" and that "no one will live there, nor will anyone of mankind reside in it" and that it will be a land in which "no one of mankind passes".
-The territories of Babylon, Edom, Bozrah, Moab, Tyre, Hazor, and the sons of Ammon are all predicted in the Bible to become like Sodom and Gomorrah, or uninhabited forever.

-Several Biblical prophecy scholars, most notably Chuck Missler, maintain that the "Doom of Babylon" as described in detail in Isaiah 13–14, Jeremiah 50–51, and possibly Revelation 17–18 must refer to a literal, future destruction of an actual city.
-Missler has written that Babylon has yet to be completely destroyed as prophesied by Isaiah and Jeremiah.
-The Persians were able to take Babylon without a fight in 539 BC.
+says the following regarding Babylon: "And Babylon, the glory of kingdoms, the beauty of the Chaldees' excellency, shall be as when God overthrew Sodom and Gomorrah.
+It shall never be inhabited, neither shall it be dwelt in from generation to generation: neither shall the Arabian pitch tent there; neither shall the shepherds make their fold there." says that Babylon "shall not be inhabited, but it shall be wholly desolate".

 In Jewish tradition, Babylon symbolizes an oppressor against which righteous believers must struggle.
 In Christianity, Babylon symbolizes worldliness and evil.
 Prophecies sometimes symbolically link the kings of Babylon with Lucifer.
 Nebuchadnezzar II, sometimes conflated with Nabonidus, appears as the foremost ruler in this narrative.

 The Book of Revelation in the Christian Bible refers to Babylon many centuries after it ceased to be a major political center.
 The city is personified by the "Whore of Babylon", riding on a scarlet beast with seven heads and ten horns, and drunk on the blood of the righteous.
 Some scholars of apocalyptic literature believe this New Testament "Babylon" to be a dysphemism for the Roman Empire.
 Other scholars suggest that Babylon in the book of Revelation has a symbolic significance that extends beyond mere identification with the first century Roman empire.